Bipartite and directed scale-free complex networks arising from zeta functions: Algebraic Preliminaries

 In the case of \textit{directed graphs}, each vertex possesses an in-degree $j$ and an out-degree $k$.
 Therefore, one introduces a distribution $\{\pi_{jk}\}_{j,k\in\mathbb{N}}$ over both degrees.
 The generating function for a directed graph is of the form \beq G(x,y)=\sum_{j,k}\pi_{jk}x^jy^k. \eeq

-It is natural to introduce generating functions for the in-degrees and out-degrees, which are obtained from Eq. \eqref{gf2} by summing away the irrelevant degrees of freedom: \beq F_{0}(x)=G(x,1); G_{0}(y)=G(1,y). \eeq
+It is natural to introduce generating functions for the in-degrees and out-degrees, which are obtained from \eqref{gf2} by summing away the irrelevant degrees of freedom: \beq F_{0}(x)=G(x,1); G_{0}(y)=G(1,y). \eeq

 In a \textit{bipartite graph}, we can distinguish two kinds of vertices, with edges running only between vertices of unlike types.
-We will call them of type $A$ and of type $B$, respectively.
+We will call them of type $A$ and of type $B$, respectively (we shall consider the case of a very large number of vertices)..
 We introduce two degree distributions, $\{p_n\}_{n\in\mathbb{N}}$ and $\{q_m\}_{m\in\mathbb{N}}$, corresponding to the probability distributions of the nodes of type $A$ and $B$, respectively.
 The associated generating functions will be \beq f_{0}(x)=\sum_{n}p_{n}x^n, g_{0}(x)=\sum_{m}q_{m}x^{m}. \eeq

-Let us suppose that we have $a$ vertices of type $A$ and $b$ vertices of type $B$, and that each vertex of type $a$ has an average of $\overline{a}$ links with nodes of type $B$ and that each vertex of type $B$ has $\overline{b}$ links with nodes of type $A$.
+Let us suppose that we have $a$ vertices of type $A$ and $b$ vertices of type $B$, and that each vertex of type $A$ has an average of $\overline{a}$ links with nodes of type $B$ and that each vertex of type $B$ has $\overline{b}$ links with nodes of type $A$.
 These quantities are clearly related by the constraint \beq a \overline{b}= b \overline{a}. \eeq

 According to the previous discussion, we have that \beq f_{0}(1)=g_{0}(1)=1 \eeq and \beq f'_{0}(1)=\overline{a}, \qquad g'_{0}(1)=\overline{b}. \eeq